Jacob N. Eldemire Smith

-Jake Eldemire Smith is a member of the firm’s Real Estate Development, Financing, and Transactions Service Team.
-He concentrates his practice on commercial lending transactions and the sale, acquisition, leasing, and development of commercial and industrial property in both Kentucky and Indiana.
-Jake has also assisted with the representation of clients in litigation, including cases involving commercial real estate disputes, contract litigation, constitutional law, tort and insurance defense, and appellate practice.Show More
+Jake Smith is a transactional lawyer in the firm’s Real Estate Development, Financing, and Transactions Service Team.
+He concentrates his practice on commercial transactions, general business law, and the sale, acquisition, leasing, and development of commercial and industrial property in both Kentucky and Indiana.
+Jake also represents businesses, advertisers, individuals, and college and professional athletes in right of publicity transactions – particularly in light of the changing landscape related to Name, Image, and Likeness (NIL) in college athletics.Show More

 - Drafting deeds conveying real estate to and from businesses, trusts, trust beneficiaries, and individuals.

-- Assisting in the drafting of commercial real estate documents for lenders and owners, including purchase and sale agreements, mortgages, options, leases, ground leases, security agreements, promissory notes, guaranties, intellectual property assignments, and tenant estoppel certificates.
+- Drafting commercial real estate documents for lenders and owners, including purchase and sale agreements, mortgages, options, leases, ground leases, security agreements, promissory notes, guaranties, lease assignments, intellectual property assignments, and tenant estoppel certificates.

 - Providing local counsel opinions for both Kentucky and Indiana in connection with multi-state loan transactions.